 Sisu can be considered a human quality; one that is expressed when acting with fortitude and confidence despite hurdles and repeated failures.
-Sisu can also be considered synonymous with self-control with the addition of effective stress management characteristics.
+Sisu can also be considered synonymous with self-control coupled with effective stress management skills.

 The Power of Sisu for Psychological Potential

 While Sisu has been studied by Finnish and Finnish American researchers, there has been little evidence supporting its development as a psychological construct (Taramaa, 2007).

-Key evidence from this research indicates that in order to develop Sisu, as a quality, people need to offer themselves opportunities to thrive in tough situations so that they may learn what it takes to push themselves beyond the level they exhibit in normal situations (Lahti, 2013).
+Key evidence from this research indicates that in order to develop Sisu, as a quality, people need to offer themselves opportunities to thrive in tough situations so that they may learn what it takes to push themselves beyond their comfort level (Lahti, 2013).

-Through these extraordinary experiences people can also internalise the necessary resources for challenges in the future.
+Through these demanding experiences, people also internalize the necessary resources for challenges in the future.